Kano analysis techniques made simple

 And if we pop that onto the grid, we get:

-In this example you can see that due to the strength of the reverse responses the overall average was evenly balanced between Delighter and Reverse, leading to an Indifferent.
+In this Kano analysis example you can see that due to the strength of the Reverse responses the overall average was evenly balanced between Delighter and Reverse, leading to an Indifferent.

 There are definitely some people who would be delighted, but there are also some who would be upset.

-In this way the continuous analysis makes sure you're not ignoring anyone who didn't vote with the crowd.
+In this way the continuous analysis makes sure you're not ignoring anyone who didn't vote with the crowd, and you know that if you get a clear single category outcome you have a very strong signal from the majority of your participants!

 Method #3: Satisfaction coefficients (advanced)